Bira/octopus-carnival/_drafts/hells-rebels-3-part-1.md

 headquarters under the ruins of the Lucky Bones casino and completed several high profile missions that increased their fame and notoriety within the city of Kintargo.
-Even Barzilai Thrune, ruler of Kintargo and the campaign's Big Bad, was forced to congratulate them on their "civic-mindedness" after get rid of a dangerous serial killer.
+Even Barzilai Thrune, ruler of Kintargo and the campaign's Big Bad, was forced to congratulate them on their "civic-mindedness" after they get rid of a dangerous serial killer.

 Thrune unwittingly helps them further by increasing the Bleakbridge toll to 2gp per crossing (or 10 for a day pass).
 This a trivial amount for the PCs by this